matanox/clojure-tutorial/readme.md

 {:foo "bar" :count:3) ; a keyed map (keys are colon-prefixed and called "keywords" in clojure)
 ```

 You can easily find functions built into clojure which operate on these data types in the documentation or in examples.
 You manipulate data by deriving new data from it, not by mutating it! if this is your first time bumping into immutability, take a read about functional programming.
-You can however, at the price of dropping the concurrency safety of immutable programming, turn a given data into a mutable one ― and even very elegantly so ― [see here](https://clojuredocs.org/clojure.core/transient).
+You can however, at the cost of dropping the concurrency safety of immutable programming, turn a given data into a mutable one ― and even very elegantly so ― [see here](https://clojuredocs.org/clojure.core/transient).
 Of course you'll have to reason about conurrency considerations on your own then, isolating the involved code for concurrency safety.

 As mentioned inline the list data type must be prefixed with a quote (') to differentiate from a call expression.
 Without the escaping a list will be (as broadly shown above) interpreted as a call expression, with the quote, it will be interpreted as a data literal.